Ananya0703/NetCDF_Unpacker/README.md

 ## Example

-Here's a simple example of extracting and visualizing data from a NetCDF file:
+Here's a simple example of extracting and visualizing data from a NetCDF files:

 ```python
 import matplotlib.pyplot as plt